Hey there! Planning a trip to a new city? Worried about staying safe?

 Make your stuff hard to steal

 Thieves are opportunists.
-If your valuables aren't easy to steal, thieves will probably leave you alone.
+They will probably leave you alone if your valuables aren't easy to steal.

 Here are a few ways to keep your valuables safe:

-- Keep your wallet and phone in a front pocket, or use a neck wallet or money belt.
-Use a purse or tote that is difficult for pickpockets to access.
+- Keep your wallet, phone, and passport in a front pocket, or use a neck wallet or money belt.
+Use a purse, fanny pack, or tote that is difficult for pickpockets to access.

 - Don't carry more cash than you need.
 Use credit cards as often as you can.